mkm-world/Whatsapp-Group-Chat-Analysis/README.md

 - Joining split lines and separating them with a full stop.
 - Separating notifications from messages
 - Extracting date and time from chats
-- Extracting ‘Added_df’, this dataframe contains all actions about people added to the group.
+- Extracting `Added_df`, this dataframe contains all actions about people added to the group.
 It contains the name/number of the adder, the name/number of the added   members, and the time and date the person was added.
 - Extracting ‘joined_df’, this dataframe contains all actions about people invited to the group.
 It contains the name/number of the subject, the time, and the date the person joined.
 - Extracting ‘Left_df’, this dataframe contains all actions about people leaving the the group.
 It contains the name/number of the member, the time, and the date the member left.
 - Extracting ‘Removed_df’, this dataframe contains all actions about people removed from  the group.
 It contains the name/number of the remover, the name/number of the removed, the time, and the date the person was removed.